Don Herbert

-Donald Jeffry Herbert (July 10, 1917 – June 12, 2007), better known as Mr. Wizard, was the creator and host of Watch Mr. Wizard (1951–65, 1971–72) and Mr. Wizard's World (1983–90), which were educational television programs for children devoted to science and technology.
+Donald Jeffry Herbert (born Donald Herbert Kemske; July 10, 1917 – June 12, 2007), better known as Mr. Wizard, was an American television host.
+He was the creator and host of Watch Mr. Wizard (1951–1965, 1971–1972) and Mr. Wizard's World (1983–1990), which were educational television programs for children devoted to science and technology.
 He also produced many short video programs about science and authored several popular books about science for children.
 It was said that no fictional hero was able to rival the popularity and longevity of "the friendly, neighborly scientist".
 In Herbert's obituary, Bill Nye wrote, "Herbert's techniques and performances helped create the United States' first generation of homegrown rocket scientists just in time to respond to Sputnik.
 He sent us to the moon.
 He changed the world."
-Herbert is credited with turning "a generation of youth" in the 1950s and early 1960s onto "the promise and perils of science".
+Herbert is credited with turning "a generation of youth" in the 1950s and early 1960s on to "the promise and perils of science".

 Early life

-Born Donald Herbert Kemske in Waconia, Minnesota, Herbert was a general science and English major at the University of Wisconsin–La Crosse (then called La Crosse State Teachers College) who was interested in drama.
+Born Donald Herbert Kemske in Waconia, Minnesota, Herbert was a general science and English major at the University of Wisconsin–La Crosse (then called La Crosse State Teachers College) who was interested in drama, graduating in 1940.
 His career as an actor was interrupted by World War II when he enlisted in the United States Army as a Private.
 Herbert later joined the United States Army Air Forces, took pilot training, and became a B-24 bomber pilot who flew 56 combat missions from Italy with the 767th Bomb Squadron, 461st Bomb Group of the Fifteenth Air Force.
 When Herbert was discharged in 1945 he was a Captain and had earned the Distinguished Flying Cross and the Air Medal with three oak leaf clusters.